ohalukkarakaya/Aho-Corasick-Algorithm/README.md

 Let's say we want to search for the words ["hello", "world", "day"] in the sentence "Today is a perfect day, I said hello to everyone in the world".

-If we try this with other regular search algorithms, we will have to run the same algorithm for each word.
-Aho–Corasick algorithm can find multiple words in a long text in a single scan.
+If we try this with other regular search algorithms, we will need to run the same algorithm for each word.
+Aho–Corasick algorithm can find multiple words in a long text in a single traversal.

 ## 📝 How It Works
 The Aho–Corasick algorithm has three stages: